Students must earn a grade of C- or better in all courses counting toward certification.

 All students must complete all required content courses with a grade of at least a C- before the Apprentice Teaching semester.
 Meeting with your UTeach advisor on a regular basis can help keep you on track.
 Content courses for certification may not meet all degree requirments.
 Content courses are listed on the Certifications page.

-For permission to register, students must have a cumulative UT GPA of 2.5, a passing score on the preliminary portfolio, and have completed or be registered for all required courses with a grade of at least C-.
+For permission to register, students must submit an application, have a cumulative UT GPA of 2.5, a passing score on the preliminary portfolio, and have completed or be registered for all required courses with a grade of at least C-.
 Students with less than a 2.5 GPA must appeal to take Apprentice Teaching.
 Students must appeal for permission to take any other course with EDC651S and UTS170.
 See your UTeach advisor for details.

 IMPORTANT: Appeals are granted only in exceptional cases.
 Students should plan accordingly.